-As noted above, corporate board members have a fiduciary responsibility to care for the finances and legal requirements of the corporation.
+Corporate board members have a fiduciary responsibility to care for the finances and legal requirements of the corporation.
 They must act in good faith and with a reasonable degree of care.

 The board should hold meetings at least annually.
 At the annual meeting of the corporation, the board typically discusses overall company performance and may discuss the issuance of a dividend, oversee an election of corporate board members, elect or appoint officers and key executives, or amend the bylaws, if necessary.

 While advisory boards often have the same considerations as fiduciary boards as to duties, makeup, compensation, etc., the main distinction is that advisory board decisions merely serve as recommendations rather than binding decisions.
-Often, fiduciary boards will defer to the recommendations of the advisory board in making decisions, but they must affirmatively take the step of approving or implementing those proposals.
+Fiduciary boards will often defer to the recommendations of the advisory board in making decisions.
+But they must affirmatively take the step of approving or implementing those proposals.

 It is important to note that sometimes corporations will simply utilize committees of the main fiduciary board for a function similar to the role of an advisory board.
 However, that often depends on the available time and expertise of the board members themselves.
 In addition, how formal an advisory board functions will vary greatly depending on the size, sophistication and personality of the company itself.

-Jeremy chairs the Corporate Group at the Sugar Law Firm (Sugar Felsenthal), a national boutique serving the affluent and the companies they own or otherwise control.
-He advises his clients on significant transactions and operational issues in their businesses.
-Described by clients as "an essential business advisor" and "a partner in the success of my…
+Jeremy Waitzman advises his clients on significant transactions and operational issues in their businesses.
+Described by clients as “an essential business advisor” and “a partner in the success of my business,” Jeremy has substantial experience representing businesses of all types and sizes from inception, guiding them through significant growth, and often through ownership’s exit.
+His…

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.